durrantlab/subpex/README.md

       ln -s \file\path\to\trajectory\files \WEST\ROOT\reference\
       ```

-      (***JDD: Repository already has reference/ JDD note to self: Existing files there are important (NAMD AND AMBER script)***)

-2. Extract the last frame of the equilibrated trajectory as a `pdb` file with
+2. Extract the last frame of the preliminary, equilibrated trajectory as a `pdb`
-   your preferred package.
+   file with your preferred molecular analysis program (e.g., VMD).

-3. Find the coordinates for the center of the pocket and the radius you want to
-   use, using the extracted last frame.
-    - you will be able to change this later once you visually inspect it.
-    - visual inspection can be done by creating a PDB file with one CA atom at
-      the coordinates of your pocket and load it into your preferred
-      visualization software (ChimeraX, PyMol, VMD, etc.) with the extracted
+___Edit the `west.cfg` file___

+1. Edit the following parameters in the `west.cfg` file:
+    - the path variables:
+       - `reference`: the PDB file that will be used in EVERY SINGLE
-      last frame of the previous step.
+         progress-coordinate calculation (the last frame of the preliminary,
+         equilibrated simulation mentioned above).
+       - `selection_file`: path to a text file containing the pocket selection
+         string (MDAnalysis selection notation).
+This file will be automatically
+         generated in a subsequent step.
+       - `reference_fop`: path to an `xyz` file containing the field of points
+         needed to calculate the `jd` progress coordinate.
+This file is also
+         useful for visualizing the selected pocket.
+It will be automatically
+         generated in a subsequent step.
+       - `west_home`: home directory of the SubPEx run.
+You'll most likely want
-4. Open the `west.cfg` file and modify it.
+         to use the same directory that contains the `west.cfg` file itself.
-    - add the `center`, `radius`, and `resolution` parameters. (***JDD: Need to
-      explain what resolution is?
-JDD NOTE TO SELF: Resolution only for JD method.***)
+       - `topology`: topology file needed for the MD simulations (likely the
+         same topology file used in the preliminary, equilibrated simulations).
-    - select which progress coordinate (`pcoord`) to use.
+    - the progress coordinate (`pcoord`) to use.
-       - `jd`: Jaccard distance
+       - `composite`: composite RMSD (recommended)
        - `prmsd`: pocket heavy atoms RMSD
        - `bb`: backbone RMSD
-       - `composite`: composite RMSD
+       - `jd`: Jaccard distance
-    - select the auxiliary data (`auxdata`) to calculate and save.
+    - the auxiliary data (`auxdata`) to calculate and save.
        - `composite`: composite RMSD
        - `prmsd`: pocket heavy atoms RMSD*
        - `pvol`: pocket volume